![]() |

 |

-of the cuniform headdress is a second century statue from Asia Minor
+cuniform headdress is a second century statue from Asia Minor which

 Century. |